markfvl/Pcaphunt/README.md

   - arp scan
   - ip protocol scan
   - icmp ping scan
-  - tcp syn scan
+  - tcp ping syn scan
-  - tcp ack scan
+  - tcp ping ack scan
   - udp ping scan
 # How to run
 In order to run this program you must have python 3.x and pip3 installed.

-The prerequisites to run this program are wireshark, tshark and the python modules nest_asyncio and pyshark:
+The prerequisites to run this program are wireshark, tshark and the python modules nest_asyncio, pyshark and scapy:

 - `sudo apt update`
 - `sudo apt upgrade -y`